Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

 \end{proposition}

 The availability of computational shortcuts for Algorithm~\ref{alg:closed-testing} hinges on the choice of local tests \citep{goeman2019simultaneous, goeman2021onlyclosed, tian2023Large-scale}.
-See Appendix~\ref{app:shortcuts} for a review of relevant shortcuts and implementation details.
-Appendix~\ref{app:shortcuts-simes} reviews the shortcut of \citet{goeman2019simultaneous}, which reduces the cost of Algorithm~\ref{alg:closed-testing} to $\mathcal{O}(n \log n)$ in the case of local Simes tests.
-Appendix~\ref{app:shortcuts-adaptive-simes} presents a shortcut for an adaptive version of the Simes local test.
-Appendix~\ref{app:shortcuts-G} introduces a shortcut for Shirashi's LMPI test described in Section~\ref{sec:new_local-g-wmw}.
-Appendix~\ref{app:shortcuts-tian} reviews the strategy of \citet{tian2023Large-scale}, which provides similar shortcuts for a family of local tests including Fisher's method and the WMW test.
+See Table~\ref*{tab:comp-costs} in Appendix~\ref*{app:shortcuts} for a summary of relevant shortcuts and their computational complexity.
+Appendix~\ref*{app:shortcuts-simes} reviews the shortcut of \citet{goeman2019simultaneous}, which reduces the cost of Algorithm~\ref{alg:closed-testing} to $\mathcal{O}(n \log n)$ in the case of Simes local tests.
+Appendix~\ref*{app:shortcuts-adaptive-simes} presents a shortcut for an adaptive version of the Simes local test.
+Appendix~\ref*{app:shortcuts-G} introduces a shortcut for the Shirashi test described in Section~\ref{sec:new_local-g-wmw}.
+Appendix~\ref*{app:shortcuts-tian} reviews the strategy of \citet{tian2023Large-scale}, which provides similar shortcuts for a family of local tests including Fisher's method and the WMW test.